TheKliko/klikos-modloader/readme.md

         Introducing more people to Roblox mods
     </li>
     <li>
-        Learning more about managing discord servers
+        Making a website
     </li>
     <li>
-        Making a website
+        Learning more about managing Discord servers
     </li>
 </ul>

 <h3>Inspiration</h3>
 This project was inspired by <a href='https://github.com/pizzaboxer/bloxstrap'>Bloxstrap</a>, an open-source, alternative bootstrapper for Roblox.
-Bloxstrap is what introduced me to the Roblox modding community and where I learned many different ways to improve my mods.
+Bloxstrap is what introduced me to Roblox modding, it's community has taught me a lot about creating my own mods.
 <br><br>
 Unfortunately, at the time this project was made, Bloxstrap's mod support was rather basic.
 Users were unable to switch between mod profiles, and would have to remove their currently applied mod if they wanted to use a different one.
 <br><br>